 Research has clearly shown that the more media is consumed, the less people experience happiness and – are less able to pay attention.

 In contrast, “Art STRENGTHENS the brain’s attention network”

 That’s because Art involves using the brain AND the body.
 Eye-hand coordination combined with imagination.
 EDU DESIGNS’ motto is, “Building Brains and Hearts Through the Arts”.
 We give parents, teachers and caregivers tools to engage kids with positive, hands-on activities that help boost their cognitive ability and emotional intelligence at the same time.

 TURN OFF THE TV!

-Do you love kids and have a talent to share?
+Incidentally – Do you love kids and have a little time to spare?

 We need your assistance!